UK Consumer Digital Index 2021

 The Essential Digital Skills report is the UK’s digital skills benchmark, measuring the basic tasks needed to access the online world, and the essential digital skills needed for life and work.
 Lloyds Bank commission this report on behalf of the Department for Education and to date over 12,000 individuals have been interviewed.

-In response to reader requests, a wider set of EDS data tables were made available online, split by different demographics.
-The data tables are currently being refreshed and will be made available at the end of October 2021.
+For the first time in 2020 a wider set of data tables were made available online, split by different demographics.
+The tables show data from 2019, 2020 and 2021.

 The short video on the right, explains the EDS measure in more detail and the positive impact on people’s lives if they are digitally enabled.